imagdau/ComputationalChemistry/README.md

 st.markdown(f"Smile code: ``{smile_code}``")
 #does not work in calab, can be opened as stanalone app via IFrame, not sure how to get the structure in colab

+Avogadro as a standalone molecular editor

+Ovito as a standalone molecular editor

+Kekule.js